 But of course, blowers aren’t entirely without merit.
 They are great for smaller, more cramped cases that generally suffer from limited airflow, so if you want to build a compact high-end gaming PC, then this is the RTX 2080 Ti you should have your eye on.

-If that’s not the case, then there’s little reason to go with this model instead of any of the aforementioned ones.
+If that’s not the case, then there’s little reason to go with this model instead of any of the ones mentioned above.
 It’s not quite as fast, it runs hotter and louder, and PNY didn’t include a backplate for this model, which feels like a big shortcoming in the aesthetics department in this day and age when even budget graphics cards often come with metal backplates installed.

 - Good blower cooler